Do WordPress Security matters to you?

 But, thinking of it, will you stop using WordPress?

-I am sure you said no. As WordPress has immense robust features which many simplify your blogging process and beautify it.
+I am sure you said no. As WordPress has immense robust features that simplify your blogging process and beautify it.
 So, no one can resist it.
 Agreed?

 Every product or tool has its pros and cons, so do WordPress.
 There are plenty of ways how you could secure your WordPress blog from hackers.